8 illegal aliens who were arrested in Alabang will be deported

 To put things in perspective, posted below is an excerpt from the Manila Bulletin news report.
 Some parts in boldface…

 Let me end this post by asking you readers: What is your reaction to this recent development?
-If you are a resident of Muntinlupa City, do you always ride a tricycle to go around the city?
-Did you encounter any abusive tricycle driver lately?
+If you are a resident of Muntinlupa City, do you know any family in your local community that needs to get enrolled in the local 4Ps program?
+How many families in your local community were among the 377 graduates?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.